Alluxio/alluxio/docs/en/ufs/OBS.md

 This guide describes the instructions to configure [Huawei OBS](https://www.huaweicloud.com/product/obs) as Alluxio's under storage system.

+Huawei Object Storage Service (OBS) is a scalable service that provides secure, reliable, and cost-effective cloud storage for massive amounts of data.
+OBS provides unlimited storage capacity for objects of any format, catering to the needs of common users, websites, enterprises, and developers.

 ## Prerequisites

 In preparation for using OBS with Alluxio, create a new bucket or use an existing bucket.
 You